deschdev/codewars/README.md

 In this section, I highlight some of the key optimizations made to improve the performance and readability of my solutions:

 <ul>
-  <li>**Refactoring**: Many solutions were revisited and refactored to enhance their efficiency.
+  <li><strong>Refactoring</strong>: Many solutions were revisited and refactored to enhance their efficiency.
 For example, I optimized a sorting algorithm from O(n^2) to O(n log n) by switching from bubble sort to merge sort</li>
-  <li>**Caching**: Implemented memoization in recursive solutions to significantly reduce the computation time for problems with overlapping subproblems</li>
+  <li><strong>Caching</strong>: Implemented memoization in recursive solutions to significantly reduce the computation time for problems with overlapping subproblems</li>
-  <li>**Code Cleanliness**: Ensured all code adheres to clean coding standards, making it more maintainable and easier to understand</li>
+  <li><strong>Code Cleanliness</strong>: Ensured all code adheres to clean coding standards, making it more maintainable and easier to understand</li>
 </ul>

 These optimizations not only improved the performance of my solutions but also provided valuable learning experiences in writing efficient code